eactisgrosso/code-assistant/README.md

 # Code assistant
-A python script that automates code modifications in various files using LangChain Agents and OpenAI's API.
+A python script that generates code and writes it to local files, using LangChain Agents and OpenAI's API.

 It supports two alternative tool strategies:
 - FileSystem: it gives control over the file system for the script to change and insert code in files.